ianberinger/stockfighter/README.md

 __[IN PROGRESS]__ API wrapper for stockfighter.io written in Go

+Currently only based on their  documentation @ https://starfighter.readme.io/ and not tested beyond what's in [example.go](./example.go) as stockfigher itself isn't live yet.

 ### Usage
 You can use the api wrapper in your own go packages: